Outbreak of Legionnaires’ Disease Crops up in Adelaide, Australia

 No further cases have yet been reported, and all four men are receiving treatment.
 The search goes on for the cause and local councils are said to be checking local areas and businesses to ensure safety regulations are being followed.
 Legionella Control International bring you further news if more updates are released.

-To find out more about our expert Legionella risk assessments, Gity & Guilds accredited training, water testing, and other risk management support services please contact us on 0161 877 0586 (Manchester) or 0203 637 47 48 (London).
+To find out more about our expert Legionella risk assessments, Gity & Guilds accredited training, water testing, and other risk management support services call us today on 0330 223 36 86 or get in touch here … contact us

 152 City Road